Note: We have re-tested this study on more than one occasion with the same results. You can see the newer results here.

-Now that I completed this study there are a few things in hindsight I would do differently.
+Now that I completed this study, I know in hindsight that I would do some things differently.

 I have been using 3rd party apps to schedule content to my Facebook pages for years, at least 4 years, and now this data proves that there is no reason to hesitate doing it.

 So choose a scheduling app that you are comfortable with, is easy to use, and is within your budget and start posting!